Error Inhibiting Schemes for Initial Boundary Value Heat Equation: Two-Point Block Finite Difference Scheme for Heat Equation with Periodic Boundary Conditions

-In most schemes the error is of the same order as the truncation error which is typically calculated using Taylor's expansions.
-In this scheme, however, the error is much smaller then the truncation error.
-This order reduction caused by the interaction between the operator $Q$ and the truncation error.\\ In order to investigate this relation, we perform the analysis in the eigenvectors space.\\ It is assumed that the solution is smooth enough, i.e. $\textbf{u} \in C^6$.
-Since the smoothness of the function equivalence to the coefficients decay in the spectral analysis, the coefficients $\hat{u}(t,\omega)$ decay fast as $\omega^{-6}$. \\ Therefore it is sufficient to look at $\omega h << 1$.
+This section demonstrates that our proposed scheme has a global error that is smaller than the truncation error.
+To do so, we exploit the interaction between the operator $Q$ and the truncation error.
+The analysis is performed using the eigenvectors expansion.
+We assume that the solution is sufficiently smooth, i.e. $u \in C^5\left[ 0,2\pi \right]$.
+Therefore, the expansion coefficients, denoted by $\hat{u}(t,\omega)$, decay as $\omega^{-6}$.